 - Live house plants.

-- A small vase with fresh flowers from our yard.
+- A small vase with fresh flowers from our organic flower garden.

-- A bird house that my father in law painted and gave to my husband and I with money in it on our wedding day.
+- A birdhouse that my father in law painted and gave to my husband and I, with money in it, on our wedding day.
+It would also be fun to make toilet roll birdhouse ornaments if you will be including a spring tree on your nature table.

 - Ways to Celebrate the Spring Solstice